ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Overnight</h3>Showers and thunderstorms likely.
+         <h3>Overnight</h3>A chance of showers and thunderstorms.
 Cloudy.
 Low around 65, with temperatures rising to around 68 overnight.
-South wind around
+South wind
-         17 mph, with gusts as high as 29 mph.
-Chance of precipitation is 60%.<br></div>
+         around 17 mph, with gusts as high as 29 mph.
+Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">